LedaKatopodi/pneumonia-classification/README.md

 The weights from the pre-trained model trained on Imagenet can be found in  the [aux directory](/aux/).

 The final models are also supplied with this repository, and can be found in the [out directory](/out/).

+### 🎆 So, how is this different from other approaches?

+Contrary to existing approaches that usually focus on more sophisticated NN architectures or on transfer learning (although we also do that), the project's approach is more data-centric.
+It leverages on image processing techniques that reshape the input and, consequently, "help" the model perform better.
+In the frame of this project, 3 different combinations of image processing techniques are compared, and we observe an increase in accuracy from ~75% to 100%!